uhppoted/uhppoted-tunnel/README.md

 The _event_ connectors are a specialization of the UDP _listen_ and _broadcast_ connectors in that events are relayed in a a single direction only, without expectation of a reply.
-It's quite possible to use the _listen_ and _broadcast_ connectors to relay events but the specialized connectors are slightly optimized for the use case and have also been put in place to support future enhancements that may srely on the specialized connectors.
+It's quite possible to use the _listen_ and _broadcast_ connectors to relay events but the specialized connectors are slightly optimized for the use case and have also been put in place to support future enhancements that may rely on the specialized connectors.

 ### `daemonize`